 Examples of bad debt:

 - Borrowing money to clear debt

-- Brand new car/items do not need
+- Brand new car/items that you do not need

 Being in financial difficulty is scary and can sometimes lead people to think that there is no way out.
 No matter how bad the debt is, there is always another option.
 The best course of action is to prioritise your debts in order of importance and to seek advice.

 How to get free debt advice